COMP3021-2024Spring-TA/COMP3021-2024Spring-PA3-Solution/README.md

 #### Preface

 In PA2, we have mentioned 14 kinds of queries on AST, including 4 queries on AST node (`QueryOnNode`), 5 queries on methods (`QueryOnMethod`) and 5 queries on class (`QueryOnClass`).
 In PA3, we are still working on these 14 kinds of queries.
 To cope with multi-thread programming, we have slightly modified their implementations but functionalities are consistent, which will be detailed later.
+You can also refer to `ASTManagerEngine` to check their usage.

 The implementations of these 14 queries are given in `lib/ASTQuery.jar` package.
 You do not need to re-implement them.
 The focus of PA3 is to build a framework to parallelize existing functionalities, thus you can treat given implementations as black-box.